acmsigsoft/EmpiricalStandards/Standards/GeneralStandard.md

     methods, or publications.
 -   Rejecting a study because the reviewer would have used a different methodology or design.
+-   Rejecting a study because it replicates or reproduces existing work (see Replications Supplement)
+-   Rejecting a study because it reports negative results

 ## Research and Reporting Antipatterns
 -   Attempting a study without reading, understanding and applying